-Dallas Whole Life Counseling was co-founded by husband and wife team, James and Dr. Heather Robbins.
-Serving Dallas-Fort Worth since 1999, DWLC employs a wide variety of counseling and coaching specialists who work with individuals, couples, teens, kids and family.
+Co-founded by James and Dr. Heather Robbins in 1999, Dallas Whole Life Counseling employs a wide variety of counseling and coaching specialists in the Dallas and Fort Worth area who work with individuals, couples, teens, kids and family.
 Our practice offers expert treatment for anxiety and depression, confident career and life coaching, non-judgmental relationship guidance and a wealth of other services.

 We believe that a deeply satisfying life requires a healthy balance of career, family, romantic relationship, physical wellness and all other aspects of day-to-day experience.
 When one of these aspects of life unhealthily dominates your time or energy, other aspects of experience suffer.
 Our therapists help you examine the various pieces of your life as a whole, and to bring those often conflicting parts into harmony with one another.